Deepakchwdhry/Deepakchwdhry/README.md

 <br/>

-> *"The best way to predict the future is to build it with data."*
+> *"The best way to predict the future is to build it with data"*

 <br/>